grymmjack/qb64pe-wiki-to-markdown/markdown_files/SINGLE.md

 * Values can range up to 7 digits.
 Decimal point accuracy depends on whole value places taken.
-* Single is the default variable type assigned to undefined variables without a type suffix.
-* Variable suffix type designation is ! .
-Suffix can also be placed after a literal numerical value by user or automatically by the IDE.
+* The suffix ! can also be placed after a literal numerical value to designate the value as [SINGLE](SINGLE.md) .
-* Values returned may be expressed using exponential or scientific notation using E for [SINGLE](SINGLE.md) or D for [DOUBLE](DOUBLE.md) precision.
+* Values may be given as real number ( 123.456 ) or scientific notation using E as exponent marker ( 1.23456E+2 ).
+* [PRINT](PRINT.md) usually takes the shorter of both notations (depending on the value) to output the numbers.
+In alternative you may use [PRINT](PRINT.md) USING to designate your desired output format.
-* Floating decimal point numerical values cannot be [_UNSIGNED](UNSIGNED.md) !
+* Floating decimal point numerical values cannot be _UNSIGNED .
-* Values can be converted to 4 byte ASCII string values using _MKS$ and back with _CVS .
+* Values can be converted to 4-bytes [STRING](STRING.md) values using _MKS$ and back to numbers with _CVS .
-* Warning: QBasic keyword names cannot be used as numerical variable names with or without the type suffix!

 </blockquote>